kubeflow/examples/code_search/README.md

 ## 4. Batch Prediction for Code Embeddings

-We run another `Dataflow` pipeline to use the exported model above and get a high-dimensional embedding of each of our code.
+We run another `Dataflow` pipeline to use the exported model above and get a high-dimensional embedding of each of our code example.
 Specify the model version (which is a UNIX timestamp) from the output directory.
 This should be the name of a folder at path `${GCS_DIR}/output/export/Servo`

 ```